tbressler/quadratum-core/README.md

 ## Write your own bot logic

-If you want to write your own bot logic, you can implement the interface IPlayerLogic.
+If you want to write your own bot logic, you can implement the interface `IPlayerLogic`.

 ```
 TBD!
 ```

-If you want to learn how to do that, take a look at class BotPlayerLogic.
+If you want to learn how to do that, take a look at the class `BotPlayerLogic`.